 The goodwill impairment assessment is based upon a discounted cash flow analysis.
 The estimate of future cash flows is based upon, among other things, a discount rate and certain assumptions about expected future operating performance.
 The discount rate for all reporting units was determined by management based on estimates of risk free interest rates, beta and market risk premiums.
 The discount rate used was compared to the rate published in various third party research reports, which indicated that the rate was within a range of reasonableness.
 The primary assumptions related to future operating performance include revenue growth rates and profitability levels.
 In addition, the impairment assessment requires that management make certain judgments in allocating shared assets and liabilities to the balance sheets of the reporting units.
 Solely for purposes of establishing inputs for the fair value calculations described above related to its annual goodwill impairment testing, the Company made the following assumptions.
-The Company assumed that year-to-date trends through the date of the last assessment would continue for all reporting units through 2013, using unique assumptions for each reporting unit.
-In addition, the Company applied profitability assumptions consistent with each reporting unit's historical trends at various revenue levels and, for years 2015 and beyond, used a 5% growth factor to calculate the terminal value at the end of ten years for each unit.
+The Company assumed that year-to-date trends through the date of the last assessment would continue for all reporting units through 2014, using unique assumptions for each reporting unit.
+In addition, the Company applied profitability assumptions consistent with each reporting unit's historical trends at various revenue levels and, for years 2016 and beyond, used a 5% growth factor.
 This rate is comparable to the Company's most recent ten-year annual compound revenue growth rate.
-In its most recent calculation, the Company used a 10.5% discount rate, which is slightly higher than the 10.0% discount rate used for the Company's test during the second quarter of 2012.
-This increase in discount rate is attributable primarily to an increase in the risk free rate, partially offset by a decrease in the equity market risk premium.
+The future cash flows used to calculate fair value go out a total of 10 years with a terminal value calculation at the end of the 10 year period.
+In its most recent calculation, the Company used a 10.2% discount rate, which is slightly lower than the 10.5% discount rate used for the Company's test during the second quarter of 2013.
+This decrease in discount rate is attributable to decreases in the risk free rate, beta and equity market risk premium.